Vulcan, Alberta: Tourism

 Since 1990, Vulcan has hosted the annual Vulcan Tinman Triathlon, which takes place at the beginning of June.
 This sprint-distance triathlon attracts nearly 1,000 participants.
 There are classes for adults of all ages and skill levels as well as for teams and children.

 The town's name has brought some attention that has helped it become a tourist attraction.
-In the Star Trek television and feature film series it is the name of the homeworld of Mr. Spock and his fellow Vulcans.
+In the Star Trek television and feature film series, it is the name of the homeworld of Mr. Spock and his fellow Vulcans.
 Capitalizing on this coincidence, the town has built a Star Trek–themed tourist station (the Vulcan Tourism & Trek Station), which provides tourist information and displays an extensive donated collection of Star Trek memorabilia.
-The Trek Station also offers unique photo opportunities and interactions with iconic Star Trek characters in their ever-evolving Cosplay Costume Collection.
-Nearby, a replica of the starship Enterprise from Star Trek V has been mounted on a pedestal which includes writing from Star Trek alien languages, Klingon and Vulcan.
+The Trek Station also offers photo opportunities and interactions with Star Trek characters in their Cosplay Costume Collection.
+A replica of the starship Enterprise from Star Trek V has been mounted on a pedestal which includes writing from Star Trek alien languages, Klingon and Vulcan.
 In 2010, Leonard Nimoy visited the town and was honoured at the town centre with a bust and handprint.
 A transporter, Doctor's Mural and other Star Trek attractions can be experienced throughout the town.
 The Vulcan Tourism & Trek Station has hosted an annual Star Trek Convention (held the last weekend in July) "VulCON" since 1993 where celebrity guests are "beamed" in to spend the weekend with attendees.
-It is a unique convention in that celebrity guests & Trekkies get to know each other during the Meet & Greet, Q&As and a banquet and dance.
+At the convention, Star Trek fans can interact with celebrity guests at a Meet & Greet, Q&A sessions, a banquet and a dance.
 This convention attracts hundreds of Star Trek fans from around the world.

 The town also hosts another annual event called "Spock Days".
 This is a family-friendly weekend with a parade, children's spaces, a ball tournament, fireworks and more.

+The Vulcan and District Historical Society and Archives operates a volunteer-run museum that highlights the history of Vulcan and surrounding towns in Vulcan County.
+It is open seasonally from mid-June to early September, but the museum building also hosts the county's archives, which is open year-round on Wednesday afternoons.
+The museum has nine permanent exhibits, each containing artifacts donated by community members, and each with a different theme: